 Applications in medical, aerospace, mechanical engineering and automotive

 Low surface roughness on honed cylinder bores in the drive train of combustion engines, for instance, provides frictional optimisation of cylinder running surfaces – and thus generates higher performance, quieter operation and longer lifespan for car engines.
+To achieve safety, longevity and quality, those cylinder bores require a good profile characterization and the perfect form.

 Measure surface roughness according to all important standards

 With the ACCRETECH gauging systems for roughness, deviations from the target surface texture can be detected with nanometre-precise certainty – in both manufacturing and in the measuring room.
+Tactile measurement and the stylus tip have hereby contact to the workpiece and is able to measure in nanometre range.

-The roughness measuring systems from ACCRETECH – whether optical or physical – measure in compliance with these DIN norms.
+The roughness measuring systems from ACCRETECH – whether optical or contact – measure in compliance with these DIN norms.
 They also support international norms such as the American Society of Mechanical Engineers (ASME), Japan Industrial Standards (JIS) and the French CNOMO norm.
 Gauging systems for 2D and 3D roughness measurements are available as well.
 All take fully automated measurements; this makes the software for operation self-explanatory to a large extent.

 ACCRETECH provides roughness measuring instruments for a wide variety of requirements and in various designs: The convenient mobile gauge in the HANDYSURF+ series form the entry level, followed by portable models 35, 40, 45 and 50 from the SURFCOM TOUCH series for higher requirements.
 In addition, there are three stationary roughness measuring systems (the SURFCOM TOUCH 550, the SURFCOM C5 and the SURFCOM NEX 001) for use in manufacturing environments or in the measuring room.